-The WAF 2.0 module is able to block web-based attacks before they could reach the server.
-If a well-aimed web-based attack like a PHP code injection reaches the server it will cause serious issues on the server.
+The WAF 2.0 module blocks web-based attacks before they reach the server.
+If a well-aimed web-based attack, like a PHP code injection, reaches the server, it will cause serious issues.

-Also, the most popular CMS-es and their plugins, like WordPress or Drupal have a lot of vulnerabilities that can be fixed easily with the BitNinja WAF module.
+Also, the most popular CMSes and their plugins, like WordPress or Drupal, have many vulnerabilities that can be fixed easily with the BitNinja WAF module.

 You can get the job done by setting up the rules on a domain pattern that looks like this: */wp-admin/*